 The Groomsman Suit

-The Groomsman Suit prides itself on offering wedding tuxedos and suits for less than it costs to rent, with prices starting at $194—a perfection option for budget-conscious grooms, groomsmen, and wedding guests.
+The Groomsman Suit prides itself on offering wedding tuxedos and suits for less than it costs to rent, with prices starting at $194—a perfect option for budget-conscious grooms, groomsmen, and wedding guests.
 The digitally-native brand offers an accurate and easy-to-use online sizing tool that doesn't require any measurements.
-Once COVID-19 hit, the company added a Virtual Try-On feature to help customers visualize suits and tuxedos on themselves by applying products to an uploaded photo.
+The company added a Virtual Try-On feature to help customers visualize suits and tuxedos on themselves by applying products to an uploaded photo.

 "Our virtual services are incredibly personalized, and the stylists covering them are the best of the best," Ganz says.
 "We know every wedding day and wedding party is unique, and we're committed to helping each couple create a wedding day look they will cherish for years to come."